(Good advice for most dry lakes)

 miles southwest of Las Vegas, NV).
 Go NE toward the

-Primmadona, Turn right at the first light and drive along
+Primmadona, Turn right at the first light and drive along the

-is usually very close to N35 deg 33’, W115 deg, 23’ although
+very close to N35 deg 33’, W115 deg, 23’ although it moves

-preferences of event organizers).
-Google
+of event organizers).
+Google Map

 Notes: Do not take the dirt road that runs SE along the fence.
 There is often a wash just past the fence that may be difficult for some vehicles.
 If you come to a railroad track you are going the wrong way.
 A little shovel work goes a long way.